vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/site-recovery-manager/Install-VamiCertificate.md

 ## Description

-The `Install-VamiCertificate` cmdlet allows you to replace the certificate of a VMware Application ManagementInterface (VAMI).
+The `Install-VamiCertificate` cmdlet allows you to replace the certificate of a VMware Application ManagementInterface (VAMI).Supports:
-Supports:

 - vSphere Replication appliance
 - Site Recovery Manager appliance